JetBrains/youtrack-workflows/Fix Version and Fixed State/README.md

 Fix Version and Fixed State
 ====================

-    Require Fix Version value for Fixed state.
-    Set an issue state to Fixed when Fixed Version is added.
+This workflow requires 'Fix Version' for 'Fixed' state.
+Also it sets an issue state to 'Fixed' when 'Fixed Version' is added.

 Require Fix Version value for Fixed state
 ```java